vise890/pasta_api/README.md

-A silly example for a rest API
+A silly example for a rest API written in golang with gin (web framework) and mgo (MongoDb driver).

 # Prerequisites
 - go